Frequently Asked Questions

 What should we do if we are struggling at home?

-Contact your child’s Program Coordinator.
+Contact your child’s Behavior Analyst.
 It can be helpful to write down exactly what is happening at home and share it immediately with your child’s team.
-Your child’s Program Coordinator will discuss any issues with you and determine the best approach to address what is happening at home.
+Your child’s Behavior Analyst will discuss any issues with you and determine the best approach to address what is happening at home.

 How will I know about my child’s program and progress?

-Your child’s Program Coordinator will meet with you face-to-face on a regular basis to keep you informed on your child's program and progress.
+Your child’s Behavior Analyst will meet with you face-to-face on a regular basis to keep you informed on your child’s program and progress.
 Additionally, we will give you access to our digital tracking system, which is updated daily.
 This system tracks each child’s goals, behaviors, and progress.
 Parents can log in at any time to view the daily updates to their child’s program.